Code-Institute-Submissions/Dominikwigh-carblog-django/README.md

 The Contact feature can be found in the navbar and allow both signed in users and not signed in to contact the site admin.

 ### Add post
 The add post feature can be found in the navbar when a user is registerd and logged in.
 And allows the user to make posts to the website.
+When a post is added the user is then redirected to the home page and gets a message displyed.

 ### Edit post / delete post
 The edit and delete post feature can be found when the user is logged in and visits their post.
+When a post is edited or deleted the user gets a message displayed.

 ### Blog posts
 This feature is the main page with posts with the latest created at the top.
 This page can be found when clicking the carblog title in the navbar.